 ADH works by chewing off a few molecules of ethanol, creating acetaldehyde, a toxic byproduct blamed for hangovers.

 In the second step of alcohol digestion, a liver enzyme breaks apart the acetaldehyde.

-A 60-year-old liver isn’t going to metabolize alcohol as quickly as it used to and that increases the likelihood of worse hangovers, says John Patrick Cullen, a University of Rochester Medical Center researcher who has studied the impact of moderate versus binge drinking.
+A 60-year-old liver isn’t going to metabolize alcohol as quickly as it used to and that increases the likelihood of getting drunk faster and worse hangovers, says John Patrick Cullen, a University of Rochester Medical Center researcher who has studied the impact of moderate versus binge drinking.

 It’s the water